 1911 Gold Corporation ("1911 Gold" or the "Company") is engaged in the acquisition, exploration, development and extraction of precious metals.
 The Company owns and operates the Rice Lake property which holds the True North gold mine and mill ("True North"), as well as the Apex property near Snow Lake, Manitoba and the Denton-Keefer and Tully properties near Timmins, Ontario.
-The Company was incorporated under the British Columbia Business Corporations Act on May 3, 2018 and is listed on the TSX Venture Exchange under the symbol AUMB.
+The Company was incorporated under the British Columbia Business Corporations Act on May 3, 2018 and is a corporation listed publicly on the TSX Venture Exchange ("TSX-V").
+1911 Gold is a public company listed on the TSX-V under the symbol "AUMB".

-The Company's registered office is located at 666 Burrard Street, 25th Floor, Vancouver, British Columbia, V6C 2X8.
+1911 Gold's registered office is located at 666 Burrard Street, 25th Floor, Vancouver, British Columbia, V6C 2X8.